thomaskioko/android-nano-degree/MovieManiac/README.md

 Movie Manic
 --------------------
-MovieManic is a simple Android app that displays movies
+MovieManic is a cool Android app that uses fetches movies from TMDB API.

 ###TMDB API Key Location
 For the app to make requests you require a TMDB API key.